View page in te reo Māori

 The table below outlines the scholarships available this year – they cover early childhood, primary, secondary and immersion settings.

 To apply for a scholarship you must complete an online application form.
-It will be made available on this page when the upcoming application round opens.
+You can complete an application form by opening the link on the right-hand of this page.

 You can apply for as many scholarships as you wish, but only accept one.
 Part time options are available.
 If you have previously completed Initial Teacher Education training and/or received a TeachNZ Scholarship, you are not eligible for any of the scholarships available.